-Firstly before you start storing and preserving your lovely sewing patterns you will want to organise them… I have plenty of helpful tips to help you. (link to organise sewing patterns post)
+Firstly before you start storing and preserving your lovely sewing patterns you will want to organise them… I have plenty of helpful tips to help you.

-How To Store Sewing Patterns
+5 Ways To Store Sewing Patterns

 Storing sewing patterns properly has plenty of benefits for both you and the sewing patterns.
 Benefits such as easier to find, the sewing patterns won’t be torn or in bad shape and they look good!